Webull vs M1 Finance in 2026

 Recommendations

-Small Accounts: M1 Finance requires $500 to begin investing in an IRA (or $100 for a taxable account).
-Webull has no minimums.
+Small Accounts: M1 Finance requires $500 in an IRA to start investing (or $100 in a taxable account).
+Webull has no minimum.

-Mutual Fund Trading: Neither broker offers it, but Charles Schwab has thousands of mutual funds with no transaction fees.
+Mutual Fund Trading: Neither brokerage firm here has it, but Charles Schwab has thousands of funds.
+Not a single one of them has a transaction fee.

 Webull vs M1 Finance Summary